ANFTechTeam/ANF-Cache-Volumes-Deployment-PS/README.md

 ### Step 2: Monitor Cache Creation

 Poll the cache status until it reaches **`ClusterPeeringOfferSent`** state this will transistion from 'Creating'.
-Note.
-Additional variables need to be set to continue.
+Note the variables above need of been set to continue.

 ```powershell
 # Loops until CacheState reaches 'ClusterPeeringOfferSent' before proceeding.